Articles contain affiliate links. For more information on affiliate links, click here

 First, take a look at the patient and assess the situation.
 Is this a full bed change (meaning we need a gown, incontinence pads, and a full set of new linens), or do we just need a new pad and some wipes?

-You likely will need another person, as turning a bed-bound patient is almost always a 2-person job.
-The only time it’s a 1-person job is when the patient has enough upper body strength to hold themselves on both sides (which doesn’t happen a lot!).
+You will likely need another person, as turning a bed-bound patient is almost always a two-person job.
+The only time it’s a one-person job is when the patient has enough upper body strength to hold themselves on both sides (which doesn’t happen often!).

-Prior to moving the patient, it’s helpful to get your clean linen in arm’s reach and a trash can nearby as well.
-Grab your gloves (and possibly double glove!) and let’s get started!
+Before moving the patient, it’s helpful to have your clean linen within arm’s reach and a trash can nearby as well.
+Grab your gloves (and possibly double gloves!) and let’s get started!

 2. Roll The Patient